SquirrelsNutt/bluePrintOfMe/bluePrintOfMe.md

 -

 Whakapapa
-- Mum was born in New Zealand but grandparents from Netherlands
+- Mum's side is from the Netherlands
-- Dad from New Zealand
+- Dad's from New Zealand
 - Me born and raised in Whangarei
 -